cityofaustin/Residential-Permitting/_library/request-for-concurrent-reviews.md

 ---
 title: Request for Concurrent Reviews
-description: Brief description of this form or document
+description: Request a review of both the site and building plan.
 document_type: form
 file_path: /assets/applications-and-forms/request-concurrent-reviews.pdf